hintron/nando-lang/readme.md

 # Nando Lang

-This repo contains a set of beginning excercises and tasks to help you learn the C programming language and basic CPU architecture.
+This repo contains a set of beginning exercises and tasks to help you learn the C programming language and basic CPU architecture.

 Exercises: